VAsmaaShaker/-ROS-Noetic-Ubuntu-Mate-20.04/README.md

 4. Specify memory size and processors to be used in the virtual environment, then click (Next).
 ![image](https://github.com/VAsmaaShaker/-ROS-Noetic-Ubuntu-Mate-20.04/assets/174564364/6d7c9391-9a34-44fb-acb3-b09e845cd02d)

-5. Click on (Create a new virtual hard disk) button, specify the disk size, then click (Next).
+5. Click on (Create a new virtual hard disk) , specify the disk size, then click (Next).
 ![image](https://github.com/VAsmaaShaker/-ROS-Noetic-Ubuntu-Mate-20.04/assets/174564364/27abb5a9-550f-4b5e-ae97-d380ba6416d2)

 6. A complete summary of the virtual environment settings will appear, then click (Finish).